Does your job put you in front of a computer screen for several hours every day? At the end of the day, do your eyes feel tired and achy?

 Take breaks or change your gaze.
 Looking at a computer screen for hours puts an unnatural strain on your eyes.
 Your eye muscles keep things in focus by contracting the natural lens in your eyes, doing that all day long tires those muscles.

-Get the appropriate correction in a designated pair of computer reading glasses.
+Get the appropriate correction in computer reading glasses that will be used just at your computer.
 The correct lens power in high-quality optical lenses will eliminate eyestrain by relaxing your eye muscles that are constantly subject to strain from all day, everyday computer reading.
 High-quality lenses are important because if your eyes are struggling to see through an inferior quality lens, it will add to your eyestrain.

-An anti-reflective coating reduces glare but this lens treatment also requires more care to keep the lenses from showing smudges and scratches.
+An anti-reflective coating reduces glare, but this lens treatment also requires more care to keep the lenses from showing smudges and scratches.
 High-quality coatings smudge less and hold up throughout the life of your readers.
-Inferior quality coatings tend to break down showing crazed, cracking in the lenses.
+Inferior quality coatings tend to break down they do block out the known to be harmful spectrum of blue light,